 There can be challenges in proving non-economic damages when you don’t have definite amounts.
 If your case was going to court, you would typically prove these losses through your medical records and testimony of medical experts.

 In an Iowa car accident settlement, insurance companies usually use a multiplier to assess your non-economic damages.
 The formula usually involves adding your economic damages and then multiplying that amount by a factor of 1.5 to 5.
 The exact multiplier depends upon the severity of your injuries.

 How Your Injuries Affect Your Job

 In a serious auto accident, you could be out of work for some time to recover from your injuries.
-Your Iowa settlement amount will usually cover the wages you lose during the time away from your job, whether you’re paid hourly or earn a salary.
+Your Iowa settlement amount will usually cover the wages you lose during the time away from your job.

-However, you could be entitled to recover future wages as part of your settlement as well.
-For example, if your injuries result in permanent disability, you may not ever be able to work in your chosen occupation.
+However, your settlement might include future wages.
+If your injuries result in permanent disability, you may not ever be able to work in your chosen occupation.

 This is often the case for car accident victims who previously worked in construction, warehousing, shipping, transportation, and other industries where the job requires a certain level of physical fitness.